microsoft/ebpf-for-windows/docs/GettingStarted.md

 ### Viewing traces in real-time
 To view traces in real-time, the `tracelog.exe` and `tracefmt.exe` commands from the WDK can be used.
-If you are running eBPF for Windows in a VM, you can either install the full WDK in the VM (see the Pre-requisites section above) or just copy the two executables into the VM.
+If you are running eBPF for Windows in a VM, you can either install the full WDK in the VM (see the Prerequisites section above) or just copy the two executables into the VM.

 To view all eBPF trace events that would be captured to a file, use the following commands: